google/walt/README.md

 * Clock syncrhonization details are described [here](android/WALT/app/src/main/jni/README.md)
 * The Android device and Teensy clocks have a tendency to diverge due to differing clock frequencies.
-This means they will go out of sync after approximately 5 minutes.
+This means they will go out of sync after several minutes.
 The workaround is to use the app to re-sync the clocks.
+Some, but not all tests in the app will sync the clocks when starting a measurement.
-* Python code used to communicate with WALT from ChromeOS can be found [here](https://chromium.googlesource.com/chromiumos/platform/touchbot/+/master/quickstep/)
+* Python code used to communicate with WALT from Linux and ChromeOS can be found [here](https://chromium.googlesource.com/chromiumos/platform/touchbot/+/master/quickstep/)